2nd Annual Art Auction at Stissing Center

 Ray Mortenson

-For nearly fifty years, Ray Mortenson (American, b.
+Ray Mortenson (American, b.
 1944), a New York City based photographer who started out as a sculptor, has had a long-standing interest in overlooked landscapes and the visual structure of neglect across industrial, metropolitan, and rural sites in the northeastern United States.
-His work was recently featured at AIPAD's Photography Show, is currently on view at the Smithsonian's Museum of American Art and the National Gallery, Washington.
-His series are part of the permanent collections of over three dozen institutional collections in this country.
-He has a forthcoming book, South Bronx.
+His work was the subject of a solo booth at AIPAD's Photography Show and is currently on view at the Smithsonian's Museum of American Art and the National Gallery, Washington.
+His photographs are in the permanent collections of over three dozen institutional collections in this country.

 lparkerstephenson.nyc/ray-mortenson